 03/2019 The work by Angela de Fazio on nanoparticle-DNA hybrid supercrystals and their reversible ligation using UV-irradiation has appeared in ACS Nano.
 The work is a collaboration with the LICNA group and Oleg Gang at Brookhaven National Laboratory and is supported by Dstl.

-01/2019 The team welcomes PhD students Doxi Misatziou and Shirin Seifi and postdoctoral researchers Idris Ajia, Haobijam Johnson Singh, Kai Sun, and Peter Wiecha.
+01/2019 The team welcomes PhD student Doxi Misatziou and postdoctoral researchers Idris Ajia, Haobijam Johnson Singh, Kai Sun, and Peter Wiecha.

 01/2019 Rebecca French has successfully defended her PhD exam on the development of a speckle spectrometer.